The Board of Trustees is a diverse range of individuals, with a wealth of experience and skills that help us run the charity.

 Anthony is a widely experienced property professional and Chartered Surveyor who has worked at the interface of the public and private sectors for over 25 years, setting strategy and taking responsibility for delivery.
 He has worked across most sectors of the market and has substantial experience of property development and major urban renewal projects.

-He was Director of Urban Estates for The Crown Estate and then Head of Property for Transport for London.
-He is currently working in the in the Cabinet Office, as Commercial Director in the Shadow Government Property Agency.
+He was Director of Urban Estates for The Crown Estate, Head of Property for Transport for London.
+He subsequently worked as Commercial Director in the Cabinet Office’s Government Property Agency as Commercial Director.
+He has a range of other business and community leadership roles.

 If you have any questions or queries about what we do or how to go about working with us we'd love to hear from.Contact us